angelromarco04/MyNotes/CS/OS/data/1_Intro.md

 	- Done by firmware.
 Cannot be avoided.
 	- Code used to load an OS.
 	- Stored in Secondary Memory (Easy to rewrite).
+	- Can be protected or encrypted by the manufacturer.

+### BIOS

+- Located in a predefined area in the disk:
+	- First sector of the disk (MBR: *Master Boot Record*).
+	- First sector of each partition.
+-

+### UEFI

 ---
 ## Classification of the OS #TODO